-The City of Parramatta provides a range of ways for the community and stakeholders to participate, as outlined in the table on page 17.
+The City of Parramatta provides a range of ways for the community and stakeholders to participate in the decision-making process, these are outlined in the table on page 19.

-Inform Website and social media Social media channels such as facebook and the Council's website to share information.
-Advertisements, signs, letters and notices Notifying about projects, policies, issues and ways to engage.
-A letter, sign, advertisement or notice may also: invite the community to participate in engagement describe the matter, project or issue Outline how people can find out more information advise how to make a comment or be involved outline the timeframe for consultation.
-Customer contact centre and Council libraries Call centre available for communities to find out information.
-Printed material and information made publicly available at Council libraries.
-Translated communication materials Both online and in print that align with key community demographics to support our multicultural community.
+Participation Channel In Practice Inform Website and social media Provide information via social media channels such as facebook, twitter, instagram and the Council's website.
+Advertisements, signs, letters and notices A letter, sign, advertisement or notice may: invite the community to participate in engagement describe the matter, project or issue outline how people can find out more information advise how to make a comment or be involved outline the timeframe for consultation.
+Customer Contact Centre and Counil libraries Information is made available during exhibition at both the Customer Contact Centre and the Council Libraries.
+Translated communication materials Materials are translated to align with key projects and demographics.
 Consult and involve Online engagement portal oursay.org/cityofparramatta - a place for the community to share their ideas, have active conversations, and help shape plans, policies, and projects.
 The portal is optimised for mobile phones and language translations.
 Research and Engagement Panel The panel is made up of 9,000 residents, visitors, business owners, and students.
 This panel receives email invitations to participate in online surveys and forums, in-person workshops, attend events or public meetings.
-For more information, visit cityofparramatta.nsw.gov.au/living-community/community-engagement-have-your-say/our-city-your-say.
-Annual Youth Forum The Youth Forums are an opportunity for young people (aged 12-25 years) to engage directly with staff to discuss and provide feedback on Council plans and activities that are relevant to young people.
-The forum is held around April each year and is tailored for two different age groups - a session for school groups and a session for young people not in school.
-Workshops and community meetings Meetings and workshops with community and stakeholders to work through an issue or to gather feedback on particular aspects of a project or policy related decision.
+For more information, visit cityofparramatta.nsw.gov.au/living-community/ community-engagement-have-your-say/our-city-your-say.
+Annual Youth Forum The Youth Forum an opportunity for young people (aged 12-25 years) to engage directly with Council to discuss and provide feedback on Council plans and activities that are relevant to young people.
+Community meetings and workshops Meetings and workshops with community and stakeholders provide an opportunity to work through an issue or to gather feedback on particular aspects of a project or policy.
 Council meetings Members of the community can participate in Council's formal meeting process prior to a decision being made as outlined in Council's Code of Meeting Practice.
 This can include speaking at a public forum, making submissions and petitions or as an observer at Council meetings.
-Public exhibitions and submissions Exhibition process seeks written community and stakeholder feedback on a plan, policy or project.
-Random selection surveys Using market research software for telephone, online, and offline surveys optimised for mobile phones and language translations.
-Drop-in sessions and pop up stalls Casual and informal events where community and stakeholders can attend a drop-in session at a venue or a temporary pop up stall to gather information and provide feedback on an issue or project/policy related decision.
+Public exhibitions and submissions The exhibition process seeks written community and stakeholder feedback on a plan, policy or project.
+Surveys Using market research software for telephone, online, and offline surveys optimised for mobile phones and language translations.
+Drop-in sessions and pop up stalls Provide a face to face opportunity for the community to attend a drop- in session or a pop up stall often held as part of a wider event to gather information and provide feedback on an issue or project/policy related decision.
 Collaborate and empower Advisory committees These committees are made up of various members of our community and Councillors who advise the Council on views, needs, and interests in the local area.
 Committee members are selected because of their experience or skill in the area relating to that committee interest.
-More information can be found online at cityofparramatta.nsw.gov.au/council/governance-of-the-council/advisory-committees.
-Deliberative processes like 21st century town hall meetings and citizen juries Deliberative forums for in depth consideration of an issue by a cross section of the community to provide well informed feedback on how a decision should be made.
+More information can be found online at cityofparramatta.nsw.gov.au/council/governance-of-the-council/ advisory-committees.
+Deliberative processes like 21st century town hall meetings and citizen juries Deliberative forums are used for in depth consideration of an issue by a cross section of the community to provide well informed feedback on how a decision should be made.
 Community and stakeholder reference groups Groups of community and stakeholders that meet with staff, Councillors, or others to work through an issue, determine a decision for a project, policy or plan and provide advice on the decision.